We talked about the weight—or the perceived lack thereof—of decision making as a slave the other day.

 Mistress pointed out that for many s-types, outsourcing the decision, so to speak, to their left side of the slash counterpart, relieves decision fatigue, anxiety about the consequences of that choice, and the feeling of responsibility.

 But for me, it doesn’t, really.
 Even if she makes the decision and I have no right to argue—and I don’t—I still feel responsible.
 I still feel the need to think my way through the decision as if I was going to make it myself—even if it has to be after the fact.
-I might not come up with anything more than, “Well, Mistress said so,” or trust in her general judgment, but the thought process is there, seeing if that is the only reason.
+I might not come up with anything more than, “Well, Mistress said so,” or trust in her general judgment, but the thought process is still there, seeing if that is the only reason.
 I still feel responsible for the outcome, even if my only part in it was the decision, a long time ago, to submit.
+I still feel like—as a service—I should think through it to make sure she’s not missing anything she might want to know.
 I still have that standing at the crossroads feeling.

 So I’m standing at a fork in the road.
 One clear, sunny path leads to the obedient action.
 The other path—to disobedience—is shrouded in fog.
 The clear path is the obvious best choice, the one I normally happily continue down.
 But, even just mentally pondering the foggy path, it’s like wandering into that thick fog and constantly getting turned around.
 I always end up back where I started like ultimately bouncing off a force field.
 If I could see the path clearly, I’d notice that it dead ends in a few feet.
 But sometimes I don’t see or remember that it’s a dead end.
 But I start to dissociate, and thoughts swirl in that fog, too much to continue down that path.
 Because of that guarantee, that the fog is too thick, there isn’t really a path there at all, no matter the apparent intersection.
 And so I go wander down the clear path again.